DOI10.47051/SMHY5597

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..5 Phyllodactylus leoni is listed in this category because, at the time of the assessment, it was known only from a single rocky outcrop considered to be under threat of destruction by quarrying.5 Now, the species is know from 11 localities (Appendix 1).
+Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..5 Phyllodactylus leoni is listed in this category because, at the time of the assessment, it was known only from a single rocky outcrop considered to be under threat of destruction by quarrying.5 Now, the species is known from 11 localities (Appendix 1).
 However, 9 of those are outside protected areas and facing various threats including displacement by invasive geckos, predation by housecats, and forest destruction due to rural-urban development.
 Based on maps of Ecuador’s vegetation cover, it is estimated that approximately 68% of the habitat of P. leoni has been destroyed.6

 Distribution: Phyllodactylus leoni is endemic to an area of approximately 1,446 km2 in the upper watershed of the Río Jubones, including its tributaries, the Río León and Río Rircay.
 The species has been found only in Azuay and Loja provinces (Fig. 2).